phoenixbox/brews/README.md

 4. Faye - Handles the subscription to messages returned to the Brew's app, via Brew Chat, and then publishes them to the patron client devices

-The app will has three core functions:
+The app has three core functions:

 * Trivia Masters: Can host trivia sessions by creating new games with their own trivia questions
 * Trivia Participants: Bar patrons will be able to participate in these games with their smartphones